MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 - DirectWrite Core
 - DWriteCore
 ms.topic: article
-ms.date: 12/09/2020
+ms.date: 04/21/2021
 ---

 # DWriteCore overview

-DWriteCore is the [Project Reunion](/windows/apps/project-reunion/) implementation of [DirectWrite](./direct-write-portal.md).
+DWriteCore is the [Project Reunion](/windows/apps/project-reunion/) implementation of [DirectWrite](./direct-write-portal.md) (DirectWrite is the DirectX API for high-quality text rendering, resolution-independent outline fonts, and full Unicode text and layout support).
 DWriteCore is a form of DirectWrite that runs on versions of Windows down to Windows 8, and opens the door for you to use it cross-platform.

 This introductory topic describes what DWriteCore is, and shows how to install it into your dev environment and program with it.